ltw-webdev-3/curriculum/week-14.md

 ---
-topic: "Modular website milestone"
+topic: "Modular website work period"
-desc: "Have a large majority of the modular website coded responsively & functioning."
+desc: "Continue working on the modular website by the end of the term."

 video_tutorials:
   - title: "Browser testing"